Bandwidth/python-bandwidth-iris/README.md

 python available_numbers.py
 ```

-If an example take command line parameters, you will get the usage info by
+If an example takes command line parameters, you will get the usage info by
 just executing it.

-"" API objects
+## API objects

-""" General principles
+### General principles

 In most cases you should use an Account object as a starting point.